virtusize/nap_todos/README.md

 # Nap Todos.

-A sample application for the [https://github.com/virtusize/nap](Nap API framework).
+A sample application for the [Nap API framework](https://github.com/virtusize/nap).